Multiple Patient Program for Lamprene® (clofazimine) for the treatment of Non-Tuberculous Mycobacterial (NTM) Infections

 Summary

 This is an open-label study designed to investigate the feasibility and tolerability of a novel TMS treatment protocol to treat depression in women with post-partum depression.
 It is known that TMS can effectively treat depression.
 The FDA approved protocol lasts 6 weeks and is not feasible for many women with post-partum depression.
-We are investigating a 6 day treatment for depression which may be more acceptable for this population.
+In this study we are investigating 2 accelerated treatment delivery schedules: One in which patients receive treatments on 6 days over 3 weeks and one in which treatments are delivered on 5 days within 8.
+We are investigating the feasibility, tolerability, and credibility of both schedules which may be more acceptable for this population.
 We further hope to characterize the anti-depressant effect and durability of this protocol in order to design a larger trial.

 Institution